NeuroJSON/BrainMeshLibrary/README.md

-The `data.MeshVertex3` is an `N x 3` matrix storing the x/y/z coordinates of all the nodes in the mesh, and `data.MeshElem` stores a `1 x 5` integer array, with the first 4 columns denoting the indices of the tetrahedral elements and the last column denotes the region label.
+The `data.MeshVertex3` is an `N x 3` matrix storing the x/y/z coordinates of all the nodes in the mesh, and `data.MeshElem` stores a 5-column integer array, with the first 4 columns denoting the indices of the tetrahedral elements and the last column denoting the region label.
-The meanings of the labels are defined in the table defined in `data._DataInfo_.ROIBrainROILabels`.
+The meanings of the labels are defined in the table stored as `data.x0x5F_DataInfo_.ROIBrainROILabels`.

 To plot or process the loaded mesh, one need to install the Iso2Mesh toolbox from